LoyolaChicagoCS/gradhandbook/source/regulations.rst

 There are three related but different terms: **job**, **internship**, and **CPT**, :ref:`cpt`.
-You can have a job and not have it be an internship for academic credit, or you can have a job that goes on longer than an internship.
+You can have a job and not have it be an internship for academic credit, or you can have a job that goes on longer than an academic internship.
 Also if you are doing an academic internship, your job employer does not need to classify your position as "internship".
 If you are doing an academic internship, the `MOU <https://luc.box.com/CS-Grad-Internship-MOU>`_